69th Year! 69th Year!

 The entrance door at 19 Pilmuir Street and exit to Chapel Street Lane (now a car park) still exist today, while another exit to Carnegie Street (now Carnegie Drive) is incorporated into the extension built in 1964.

 The “Grand Opening Carnival Dance” took place on Friday 23rd of December 1938 from 20:00 until 01:30.
-Patrons who paid the not insubstantial ticket price at the time of two shillings and sixpence (2/6d) danced the night away to the sounds of ‘The Swingtette Dance Band’ (later renamed ‘The Swingtettes’) and saw Provost & Mrs Hoggan open “The New Ballroom” which would be managed by Mr Hylands.
+Patrons who paid the not insubstantial ticket price at the time of two shillings and sixpence (2/6d) danced the night away to the sounds of 'Ernest Dobbie and his Swingtette' aka ‘The Swingtette Dance Band’ (later renamed ‘The Swingtettes’) and saw Provost & Mrs Hoggan open “The New Ballroom” which would be managed by Mr Hylands.

 Coincidentally, the opening took place on the 23rd of December 1938, exactly 23 years to the day, after The Palace Kinema (next door) opened on the 23rd of December 1915!